jackyangzzh/Computer-Vision-Nanodegree-Projects/README.md

 # Computer Vision Nanodegree Projects

 ## Overview
-This repository is a collection of projects I completed for the [Udacity Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891).
+This repository is a collection of projects I completed for the [Udacity Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891), which I implemented with various computer vision tools from PyTorch to OpenCV.

 ## Content
 1. [Project 1](P1/P1-Facial%20Keypoint%20Detection): Facial Keypoint Detection